coding-zorro/book-summaries/cloud-strategy.md

 - Compliance is transparent instead of being controlling

 <br>
 Digital transformation is not about making digital clones of offline processes.
-Its about redefining the whole business model by leveraging technology.
-Digital companies do not have the luxury of a well defined target state, they exist in a world of constant change
+Digital companies redefine the whole business model by leveraging technology.
+They do not have the luxury of a well defined target state, and exist in a world of constant change.
+Digital companies embrace economies of speed(by quick experimentation, learning and course correction) and not scale.